Cperez2187/paideia-tribune/content/posts/2018-11-28--i-am-dying/index.md

 I admit, the ordinarily kind woman usually narrates inspiring stories – the intro left me speechless – the conclusion discombobulated me.

-She concluded by explaining how woman said she would do one thing differently, *“I’d let them eat ice cream and treats.”*
+She concluded by explaining how the woman said she would do one thing differently, *“I’d let them eat ice cream and treats.”*

 Her words were not exactly a typical Thanksgiving testimony.